reetlago/reetlago.github.io/_drafts/daily-balance.md

 Being open to what that "other" represents is a good first step.
 Perhaps you're a good listener, you have a vivid imagination or you are naturally curious about things.
 You can hear words of criticism.
 You accept failure as part of the learning process.
 The other is by definition apart from you, but outside influence is often good and helps shape your character.

-The other side is not necessarily an opposite; it can also be complimentary like a partnership or team.
+The "other side" is not necessarily an opposite; it can also be complimentary like a partnership or team.
+Along the same lines, it isn't necessarily dualistic either: there are many shades between two extremes.
+In fact, two persons can form a partnership where each person complements the other.
 Sometimes, the "other" is the unknown
-No need to think in opposites now; in reality, there are many shades between two extremes and not everything is necessarily a dualistic situation.
-In fact, two persons can form a partnership where each person complements the other.

-words starting with "bi".
+words starting with "bi". bipartisan, binary

 partner, binary, even, prime, duality
 Now it's time to think about somebody else.
 It takes two to do many things.